 A driver’s license number is one of the first things most insurance providers request before they’ll provide a quote.
 This is because insurance providers see it as a risk to insuring an unlicensed driver, regardless of your reason for being unlicensed.
 Some insurance companies will cover you if you have a state-issued ID card.

 But, there actually are valid reasons to purchase car insurance if you don’t have a license.
 This article details those reasons and explains how to go about getting insurance in each scenario.

 Once you’re ready to purchase insurance, it’s time to compare quotes.
-You can get a few quotes by using our comparison tool below or by calling (844) 246-8209.
+You can get a few quotes by using our comparison tool above or by calling (844) 246-8209.
 And don’t forget to check out our review of the best car insurance companies in the nation.